Johan van Veen: Rijkswaterstaat

 In 1929, after his return to the Netherlands, van Veen held a position at Rijkswaterstaat (the Executive Agency of the Dutch Ministry of Infrastructure).
 He became head of the newly created Research Department for Tidal Rivers and Estuaries.
 His first assignment was to improve the hydraulic conditions at Hellegat, a complicated bifurcation of estuary branches.
 He also developed a new method to calculate tides, an improvement on the formulas developed by Hendrik Lorentz on the closure of the Zuiderzee.

 He published his Ph.D. thesis on sand movement in the Strait of Dover (which was relevant for Dutch coastal morphology), based on extensive measurements in that area.
 He wrote many (Dutch) reports on the coasts, tidal movements, estuaries and salt intrusion.

 In the years before and during World War II, van Veen executed many studies on the problem of salt intrusion into tidal rivers.
-During the war, he prepared a plan called "Verlandingsplan" to manipulate tidal rivers in such a way that natural silting-up would take place, and that to reclaim this new land would be easy.
-Just after the war, he presented this plan again, but mainly because at that time the country focused rather not on reclaiming land, but on repairing war damage.
+As head of Rijkswaterstaat’s Studiedienst from 1933, he commissioned field measurements from the research vessel De Oceaan to understand currents and sedimentation in the lower rivers and coastal zone.
+By the late 1930s he was filing reports on the poor state of dikes around places like the Island of Dordrecht, proposing not only higher embankments but also the linking of dike rings and the damming of certain inland waters to protect larger, continuous areas.
+During the war, he prepared his Verlandingsplan to manipulate tidal rivers in such a way that natural silting-up would take place, and thus make reclamation less challenging.
+Just after the war, he presented this plan again, with a focus on repairing infrastructure damaged during the war.